Greta Thunberg to join climate activists facing off with German police over a village sold to a coal mine

 A spokesman said Aachen's police "welcome the fact that a large number of activists have decided to leave the area here peacefully and without resistance."

-Some activists, however, climbed onto high platforms that were strung together deliberately to give protesters a place to try to avoid being dragged away from the site.
+Some activists, however, climbed onto high platforms strung together deliberately to give protesters a place to avoid being dragged away from the site.
 Around noon on Wednesday, officers started using trucks with lift platforms to get the squatters off the structures.

-Some of the activists offered a soundtrack to the scene, playing guitars and pianos.
+Some activists offered a soundtrack to the scene, playing guitars and pianos.

 Officials had cleared some of the first buildings in the village Wednesday, with police bringing activists out of a former agricultural hall that was reportedly being used as a communal kitchen by the demonstrators.